kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1950</span> Hundreds of Philippine soldiers join the American-led forces in the Korean War.
 Most will return home with PTSD and a severe addiction to Korean dramas.

 - <span class=year>1957</span> Popular President Ramon Magsaysay dies in a plane crash.
-Investigations later reveal that the pilot was playing Manhole on a Nintendo Game & Watch while manning the plane's controls.
+Investigations reveal that the pilot was playing Manhole on a Nintendo Game & Watch while manning the plane's controls.

 - <span class=year>1965</span> Ferdinand Marcos, descendant of Ferdinand Magellan, is elected president.